Stable rationality of orbifold Fano threefold hypersurfaces

 \section{Introduction}

-The aim of this paper is to study (stable) rationality of orbifold Fano $3$-fold hypersurfaces by the combination of the specialization argument of universal $\CH_0$-triviality by Colliot-Th\'el\`ene and Pirutka and the reduction modulo $p$ argument by Koll\'ar.
+The aim of this paper is to study (stable) rationality of orbifold Fano $3$-fold hypersurfaces by the combination of the specialization argument of universal $\CH_0$-triviality initiated by Voisin \cite{Voisin}, developed by Colliot-Th\'el\`ene and Pirutka \cite{CTP}, and the reduction modulo $p$ argument by Koll\'ar \cite{Kollar1,Kollar}.
 The combination of these two arguments is firstly applied by Totaro \cite{Totaro} in the proof of stable non-rationality of hypersurfaces.
-By an {\it orbifold Fano $3$-fold hypersurface} (which will be occasionally abbreviated as an {\it orbifold Fano $3$-fold}), we mean a Fano $3$-fold with at most terminal singularities embedded in a weighted projective $4$-space as a well formed and quasi-smooth hypersurface.
-There are $130$ families of orbifold Fano $3$-folds (see \cite{Fletcher}, \cite{BS1}, \cite{BS2}).
-Among them, $95$ families consist of index $1$ Fano $3$-folds.
-An orbifold Fano $3$-fold is $\mbQ$-factorial, has Picard number $1$ and has only isolated cyclic quotient (terminal) singularities, hence it appears as an outcome of minimal model program of a suitable rationally connected $3$-fold.
-It is thus important to understand its birational properties such as (stable) rationality.
+We recall basic notions and some backgrounds briefly.